reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }

 ```
-Once again, nothing specific to Spring Cloud here.
-We are invoking our repository class method to print the current date.
-The output log is shown below:
+Once again, this is nothing specific to Spring Cloud here.
+All the magic happens in the configuration.
+In this JUnit test, We are invoking our repository class method to print the current date.
+The output log after running the test is shown below:
 ```shell
  :: Spring Boot ::                (v2.4.5)